chiamin/chiamin.github.io/_projects/1_project.md

 ---

 Superconductivity is a phenomeno that electrons propergate without dissipation and therefore feel no resistance.
-High-temperature superconductors have been discovered over 50 years, while its machenism remains one of the biggest mistary in condensed matters.
+High-temperature superconductors have been discovered over 50 years, while its machenism remains one of the biggest mistary in condensed matter physics.
-The main challenging to understand these systems is from the existance of competing low-energy states with extremely close energies.
+The main challenging is that there exists a number of competing states with extremely close energies.
 Therefore the theoritical

-We have a series of works on this topic.
+We have published a series of works on this topic.